 Acknowledgements.
-The compilation, processing and publishing of the data set was carried out within the Hydrological and oceanic signals in geodetic observations at the Argentine-German Geodetic Observatory (HOSGO) project (number 01DN16019) funded jointly by Bundesministerium für Bildung und Forschung (BMBF) and Consejo Nacional de Investigaciones Científicas y Técnicas (CONICET).
+The compilation, processing and publishing of the data set was carried out within the Hydrological and oceanic signals in geodetic observations at the Argentine-German Geodetic Observatory (HOSGO) project (number 01DN16019) funded jointly by Bun-

+25 desministerium für Bildung und Forschung (BMBF) and Consejo Nacional de Investigaciones Científicas y Técnicas (CONICET).
 Authors thank the whole AGGO staff for great support while setting up and maintaining the instrumentation.
 We also thank Mehedi Hasan (GFZ Potsdam) for helping with the SQL databases, Yang Feng for provision of the RHtest, and Klaus Schueller for further developement of the ETERNA package.
-We also thank the anonymous reviewer for very constructive comments.
 We are deeply indebted to the Julia, Octave/Matlab and R developer community.
-Observed gravity time series and OMCT data used in this study were obtained from Information System and Data Center for geoscientific data servers at GFZ Potsdam.
+Observed gravity time series and OMCT data used in this study was obtained from Information System and Data Center for geoscientific data servers at GFZ Potsdam.
 Selected gravity models were obtained from EOST Loading, and Atmacs services.
-The GLDAS and MERRA data sets used in this were acquired as part of the mission of NASA's Earth Science Division and archived and distributed by the Goddard Earth Sciences (GES) Data and Information Services Center (DISC).
+The GLDAS and MERRA data used in this was were acquired as part of the mission of NASA's Earth Science Division and archived and distributed by the Goddard Earth Sciences (GES) Data and Information Services Center (DISC).
 The ERA-Interim data used in this study was obtained from the ECMWF data server.
-The NCEP Reanalysis data were provided by the Physical Sciences Division of NOAA/ESRL.
+The NCEP Reanalysis data was provided by the Physical Sciences Division of NOAA/ESRL.